leonmartin/c-sharp-course/Milestone03/instructions.md

 - Implementing the business logic of the banking application

+You will find the solutions for this milestone in the [templates folder of Milestone 04](../Milestone04/templates/).

 ## Task 03-1: Implementing the Business Logic

 The business logic of an application is the part that encodes the real-world business rules underlying its features.
 It is different from other parts of the program that are related to the user interface or low-level database interaction.
 Previously, you already created diagrams defining the use cases, the workflows, and even the classes of your application.